 Perhaps Constantine also inherited from his father his fierce opposition to the veneration of icons.
 Though a baptized Christian, he saw no value in the relics of saints, and writings from the time claim that he actually hunted for them so that he could collect them and order them to be thrown into the sea.
 As for icons, he argued that God cannot be depicted as a human being (ignoring the fact that God has shown Himself as a human being in the Person of Jesus Christ).
 He hated monastics partly because they were the strongest defenders of icon veneration, and persecuted them without mercy.

-Today we read I Corinthians 7: 12-24, in which Saint Paul praises another kind of dedication: that of a believing wife or husband to an unbelieving spouse.
+In I Corinthians 7: 12-24 Saint Paul praises another kind of dedication: that of a believing wife or husband to an unbelieving spouse.
 Paul says that the unbelieving spouse is "consecrated" through the believing one.
 Through dedication to the faith, and to the spouse, the believer may bring about the other's salvation.

 There are many things to which people can dedicate themselves.
 Saint Anthusa reminds us that the best ones may bring suffering in this world, but glory in the next.